Coronavirus (COVID-19) impact on business aviation

 - Prepare for long wait times…It takes 30 min+ to get in touch with someone at CANPASS to explain your purpose of flight before getting permission.
 When you make your 1st initial call to present the details of the flight, it must be no earlier than 48 hours prior and no later than 2 hours prior to departure.
 CANPASS will determine if your travel is essential or not and will either approve or deny operations into Canada.

 - Note that Canada has very strict quarantine requirements for anyone entering the country.
-Crew will need to quarantine for length of stay, up to 14 days.
+Active crew are exempt but need to follow these contact collection guidelines.

 - See detailed restrictions for Canada.

 - Non-essential flights are being allowed on an airport-by-airport, case-by-case basis.
-Most of the usual tourist hotspots are allowing leisure flights (such as Cancun, PV, Los Cabos, Cozumel), but you’ll want to research hotel/overnight options.
+Most of the usual tourist hotspots are allowing leisure flights (such as Cancun, PV, Los Cabos, Cozumel).

 - Our ground handing teams in Mexico (Mexico City/Toluca, Los Cabos, Cancun, Cozumel, PV, Monterrey, etc.) are available to support your missions.